rekindle-blog/rekindle-blog.github.io/_posts/2022-03-31-tell-your-children-the-truth.md

 ---
 layout: post
-title: 'Personal Reflection: Tell Your Children The Truth'
+title: "Personal Reflection: Tell Your Children The Truth"
 author: gheslop
+image: assets/images/parenting-your-children-with-truth.JPG
+featured: true
+hidden: false
 tags:
   - Love
   - Emily Dickinson
   - Home
   - Marilynne Robinson
   - Deceit
   - Parenting
   - Truth
   - Children
   - Fatherhood
-image: assets/images/parenting-your-children-with-truth.JPG
-featured: false
-hidden: false

 ---
 My wife and I didn’t want children.
 We weren’t convinced that the God commands married Christian couples to ["multiply,"](https://rekindle.co.za/content/2021-03-02-must-married-christians-multiply-by-having-children '"Be fruitful and multiply" (Genesis 1:28)') at least not in that way (Genesis 1:28).
 As people realised our position was more than the naivety of newly weds, I encountered significant pushback—some even [labelled our decision sinful](https://rekindle.co.za/content/responding-to-challies-is-it-okay-to-deliberately-not-have-children/ "Is Choosing A Childless Marriage Sinful?").
 So, over the years, I’ve heard some remarkably [unconvincing arguments](https://rekindle.co.za/content/unconvincing-arguments-for-why-married-couples-must-have-children/ "Weak Arguments") for why married couples must at least attempt to procreate.
 Then, in July 2016, we learnt that my wife was pregnant.